lmorg/murex/utils/docgen/README.md

 ## Flags

-    -config   takes a string parameter for a path to a YAML file -verbose  optional flag to enable log messages -debug    optional flag to enable stack a trace on error
+    -config   takes a string parameter for a path to a YAML file -verbose  optional flag to enable log and warning messages -warning  optional flag to enable warning messages -panic    optional flag to enable stack a trace on error -readonly optional flag to prevent files getting written to disk (use -readonly to test your config, templates, etc)

 ## Don't Panic!

 You may notice there are a lot of `panic()`'s in the codebase.
 This is deliberate because by we want any errors to fail the utility (essentially raising all errors as exceptions).
-However the panics are caught in `main()` if by default if `-debug` isn't set (see "flags" section above) so you get friendly error messages as standard but a stack trace on all errors for debugging.
+However the panics are caught in `main()` by default (ie if `-panic` isn't set) so you get friendly error messages as standard but a stack trace on all errors for debugging if needed.

 I get this isn't the typical Go idiom but it makes more sense for this particular application given it serves one function